 Quickbooks’ internal controls are weak, especially when there are multiple users and is not constructed to enforce a separation of duties.
 The more costly Enterprise edition has improved upon this but still does not address the account structural limitation referred to in #2 above.

 You may have outgrown your accounting software if the following takes longer than it should:

 - Entering transactions

 - Pulling reports

-Most organizations do not have the same fiscal year.
-Grant reporting becomes especially burdensome when you are unable to report the correct expenses and revenue for the grantors mandated period of performance.
+All organizations do not have the same fiscal year as their funders.
+Grant reporting becomes especially burdensome when unable to report the correct expenses and revenue for the grantor’s mandated period of performance.
 Combining two fiscal years to make one consolidated grant report becomes overly manual and time-consuming, not to mention, frustrating.

 In addition, it increases the risk of not capturing all of the expenses related to the grant.
 Thus, your grant billing will be understated and your agency might not be reimbursed for all of the allowable expenses related to the program.

-Many customers have outgrown their entry-level accounting software and have turned to a specialized accounting software system to support the next phase of their business.
+Many nonprofits have outgrown their entry-level accounting software and have turned to a specialized accounting software system to support the next growth phase.
 Rip off the Band-Aids and implement a solution that will help you achieve your financial goals.